SMANNEY/delayed-job/Delayed Job tasks for Capistrano 3.md

+Start by taking a look at this gem [capistrano3-delayed-job](https://github.com/platanus/capistrano3-delayed-job), this way we won't need to repeat this code in every project that use delayed jobs.

+### If you don't want to use a gem

 Capistrano 3 has a different DSL for tasks.
 You won't be able to incorporate DJ tasks via `require 'delayed/recipes'` in your `deploy.rb` anymore, so don't try to adding it to your new `Capfile`.

 Instead, for a Rails project, save the following in `lib/capistrano/tasks` as `delayed_job.rake`.